zer0def/nginxinc-kubernetes-ingress/docs/content/installation/integrations/app-protect-dos/troubleshooting-app-protect-dos.md

 docs: DOCS-1456
 doctypes:
 - ''
-title: Troubleshooting with NGINX App Protect DoS
+title: Troubleshooting NGINX App Protect DoS
 toc: true
-weight: 600
+weight: 400
 ---

 This document describes how to troubleshoot problems when using NGINX Ingress Controller and the App Protect DoS module.

-To troubleshoot other parts of NGINX Ingress Controller, check the [troubleshooting]({{< relref "troubleshooting/troubleshoot-common" >}}) section of the documentation.
+To troubleshoot other parts of NGINX Ingress Controller, check the [troubleshooting]({{< relref "troubleshooting/troubleshoot-common.md" >}}) section of the documentation.

-## Potential Problems
+## Potential problems

-The table below categorizes some potential problems with NGINX Ingress Controller when the App Protect DoS module is enabled.
-It suggests how to troubleshoot those problems, using one or more methods from the next section.
+The table below outlines potential problems with NGINX Ingress Controller when the App Protect DoS module is enabled.
+It suggests how to troubleshoot those problems with methods explained in the next section.

 {{% table %}}
 |Problem area | Symptom | Troubleshooting method | Common cause |